-If one or more Committee members request an amendment to the Chair’s text, the Chair will put forward an amended proposal with a view to reaching consensus.
+c) If one or more Committee members request an amendment to the Chair’s text, the Chair will put forward an amended proposal with a view to reaching consensus.
 This may be in the form of an indication of support for an amendment, or a combination of amendments, put forward by other Committee members.
 The amended proposal will be circulated by the secretariat to the Committee members with a new deadline for comment.

-If a deadline for commenting (first or subsequent) expires and all those who have responded have indicated their satisfaction with the Chair’s (latest) proposal but some Committee members have failed to respond, the secretariat will make an effort to contact those Committee members.
+d) With respect to decisions with significant substantive implications, if a deadline for commenting (first or subsequent) expires and all those who have responded have indicated their satisfaction with the Chair’s (latest) proposal but some Committee members have failed to respond, the secretariat will make an effort to contact those Committee members.

-Once all Committee members have indicated their satisfaction with the Chair’s (latest) proposal, the proposal is deemed adopted by the Committee as a preliminary decision.
+e) Once all Committee members have indicated their satisfaction with the Chair’s (latest) proposal, the proposal is deemed adopted by the Committee as a preliminary decision.

-No preliminary decision may be adopted by email without all Committee members having affirmed their support for it.
+f) No preliminary decision may be adopted by email without all Committee members having affirmed their support for it.
 The procedure outlined in subparagraph (c) may be repeated until full support is achieved.

-When the conditions in subparagraph (e) are met, the secretariat will circulate a note to the Committee confirming that the preliminary decision has been adopted, and, if necessary, attach the text of the preliminary decision.
+g) When the conditions in subparagraph (e) are met, the secretariat will circulate a note to the Committee confirming that the preliminary decision has been adopted, and, if necessary, attach the text of the preliminary decision.

+h) The Chair decides on a suitable time period for replying.

-The Committee may use a streamlined electronic procedure on an ad hoc basis for decisions that do not have significant substantive implications, such as the identification of points to raise with a Party concerned when forwarding a communication or when dealing with resolution of editorial changes:
+The Committee may use a streamlined electronic procedure on an ad hoc basis for decisions that do not have significant substantive implications:

-The Chair will prepare, with the assistance of the secretariat, a draft decision or decisions on the issue(s) to be decided inter-sessionally.
+a) The Chair will prepare, with the assistance of the secretariat, a draft decision or decisions on the issue(s) to be decided inter-sessionally.
 The secretariat will circulate the draft(s) to the Committee members by email, specifying a deadline for response by Committee members.
-The Chair may ask any other Com- mittee member to assist him/her with the preparation of such draft decisions and more generally to take responsibility for engaging in the detail of the communi- cation on behalf of the Committee.
-Any interested Committee member may also contact the Chair to volunteer his or her services in this regard.
-However, only the secretariat may circulate any draft decisions on behalf of the Chair to the other members of the Committee.

-The proposal circulated by the secretariat on behalf of the Chair will be considered adopted by default if no member of the Committee objects to it within a specified period following its circulation.
+b) The proposal circulated by the secretariat on behalf of the Chair will be considered adopted by default if no member of the Committee objects to it within a specified period following its circulation.

-The time period may be two weeks, un- less otherwise decided for the decision at issue.
+c) The Chair decides on a suitable time period for replying.

-When applying the electronic decision making procedure, the Chair may at any stage decide that differences of opinion can be resolved only through discussion at a meeting of the Committee, and abandon the attempt to make a decision through email, in which case he or she will inform the Committee members accordingly.
+When applying either the comprehensive or streamlined electronic decision making procedure, the Chair may at any stage decide that differences of opinion can be resolved only through discussion at a meeting of the Committee, and abandon the attempt to make a decision through email, in which case he or she will inform the Committee members accordingly.

-The rules specified above are not binding.
-The Committee may determine on how to use this tool to its best convenience, including by deciding to extend the email procedure to other types of decisions.
+While the procedures specified above reflect the practice of the Committee, it determines on how to use this tool to its best convenience, including by deciding to extend the email procedure to other types of decisions.
 The Committee may decide to do so electronically, using the procedure itself.

-At the instigation of the Chair, the Committee may use other forms of communication, such as regular post or conference telephone calls, possibly in combination with email.
+At the instigation of the Chair, the Committee may use other forms of communication, such conference telephone calls, possibly in combination with email.